mitchcapper/CefSharpDockerfiles/README.md

 ## Docker for Windows Caveats
 - Most of these issues become an issue on the longer docker runs and disk speed.
 On an Azure VM it rarely fails out.
 There has been some redundancy added to build scripts to address these issues.
-- It is slow and Docker for windows can be flaky.
+- It is slow and Docker for windows can be flaky (especially in HyperV mode).
 Keep in mind this is running latest 16299 w/ 32 gigs of ram.
 Sometimes it will miss a step that should be cached and redo it.
 It seems less flaky running docker in process isolation mode (--isolation=process) instead of hyper-v mode.
 This is a legal compile time limitation however that windows clients cannot use this mode.
 Granted building your own docker windows binary is also not that hard.
-NOTE: If you are not using process isolation mode you WILL need to do -m 64 (or similar) on every docker build step to up the default memory limit.
+If using hyperv mode please see the server setup for HyperV notes.
 - Make sure to disable file indexing on the drive used for docker data and DISABLE any anti-virus / windows defender it will hugely slow you down.
 The build script will try to notify you if it notices defender is doing real time monitoring.
 - Space is massively hogged and it is super slow with large numbers of small files and large files are rewritten 3 extra times when a container is committed.
 To avoid this we will remove repos/etc used during a build step before it finishes to speed things up.
 - windowsfilter behind the scenes horridness: First you work in the vhd file, so all changes made while it is building or you are running it happen in the VHD.
 Second after commit / build step finishes the container will exit.
 Docker will not return until it fully commits this build step (but the container will NOT show running).
 Docker starts the diff with the VHD and copies all the files for that layer to docker_data\tmp\random_id\.
 Oddly it actually seems to create one random tmp random id folders with duplicate data from the VM, then it reads each file in this tmp folder writing it to another docker-data\tmp\random_id\ folder.
 It slowly deletes from one of them once it finishes writing the second.
 Then it makes another copy to the docker_data\windowsfilter\final_id permanent folder then removes the temp folder and the original VHD.
 I am not sure why all the copying.
 This can take A LONG time (hours on a 7200 rpm drive), the only way to know if this is going on is watch your storage.
 If docker is writing then its doing it.
 Use procmon.exe if it is reading from a VHD writing to a tmp folder then its step 1.
 If it is reading from one tmp folder and writing to another tmp folder that is step 2.
 If it is reading from a tmp folder and writing to a windowsfilter sub folder then it is on the final step 3.